moduspwnens/boa-chat/README.md

 Be sure to replace **s3-bucket-name** with the name of the bucket from the outputs.

-Go back to CloudFormation in the AWS web console and create a new stack just like before with the **serverless-web-chat-api.yaml** template.
-Wait until this final stack reaches the **CREATE_COMPLETE** status, select it and click the **Outputs** tab.
-There's only one, and that's the URL to the base of the API.
-Click the link to view the home page.
+...and now you should be good to go.
+Go to [CloudFormation in the AWS web console](https://console.aws.amazon.com/cloudformation/home), select the stack, then click the "Outputs" tab.
+There should be one called **WebChatApiHome**.
+Click the link to open the home page to your very own serverless web chat interface.